Prince Harry's Ex Chelsy Davy Looks Cool as a Cucumber at the Royal Wedding

 "Even with Chelsy, Harry didn't feel this kind of spark," the insider said.
 "And they were together for years!
 Harry just knew immediately, from the moment he spent time with Meghan, that he wanted to be with her.
 It's a simple case of meeting the right girl at the right time."

-Harry and Meghan will tie the knot at 12:00 p.m. local time.
-After saying "I do," the newly appointed Duke and Duchess of Sussex will embark on a carriage procession through the town.
-They will then celebrate their marriage with a reception for all 600 guests, as well as a more intimate reception for 200.
+Harry and Meghan tied the knot at 12:00 p.m. local time.
+After saying "I do," the newly appointed Duke and Duchess of Sussex embarked on a carriage procession through the town.
+They then celebrate their marriage with a reception for all 600 guests, followed by a more intimate reception for 200.

 Watch E!'s five-hour Live From the Royal Wedding coverage Saturday, 19 May starting at 10 a.m. and again later that day.